ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

 to be the one that passes all the above criteria and has the lowest reduced chi-squared value.

+Given the above, however, Selavy will react to fits that are unacceptable in the following way:

+* If the fit fails to converge, and there was more than one Gaussian being fitted, then Selavy will try again with one fewer Gaussian (unless it has already tried that number).
+* If the fit converges, but has a high chi-squared value, Selavy will remove the fitted components and search for any further components that may have been missed with the initial search.
+The brightest of any found is added to the list of initial estimates, and the fit is re-done.
+This process can recover additional components that do not stand out as separate peaks when all components are present.

 .. _Becker, White & Helfand 1995: http://adsabs.harvard.edu/abs/1995ApJ...450..559B

 A note on the reduced chi-squared